Bryan De La Cruz Preview, Player Props: Marlins vs. Padres

-On Tuesday, Bryan De La Cruz (.238 on-base percentage in past 10 games, 67 points below season-long percentage) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+On Wednesday, Bryan De La Cruz (.231 on-base percentage in past 10 games, 74 points below season-long percentage) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Padres